littsdj/littsdj/README.md

 Hello, My name is Dj Litts.
 As of October 2023, I am a graduate of Tech Elevator coding bootcamp.
 My biggest project on here is my SuperFan Source website, which is my final capstone project from Tech Elevator.

+Cool projects in the works are a text based craps simulator, and a sudoku solver that pulls sudoku puzzles from an API and solves them.

-Keep an eye out for upcoming projects from me regarding a Baccarat Simulator, and a Sudoku Solver.
+Keep an eye out for upcoming projects from me regarding a Baccarat Simulator.

 <!--
 Hello, I am a new programmer playing around with git repositories on my computer.
 I am trying to gain familiarity with github and git repositories.